massoud-al/search-coding-interview-scala/README.md

+# Albums Challenge Solution
+My Solution to Albums Challenge.

+* Query search also support Plus `+` and Minus `-` Operators.
+* Price range Start is inclusive and End is exclusive [5 , 10)
+* Unit tests updated accordingly.

 # Albums Challenge

 Your challenge is to finish this web app which lists top 100 music albums from iTunes with search and filter functionality.